-- 6.17 The Student Behaviour Panel shall consider all the information that has been provided and reach decisions as follows: - a) To dismiss all or part of the case - b) To find that there has been a breach of the College Regulations. - 6.18 Where the Student Behaviour Panel dismisses the case, the Chair shall immediately inform the Respondent. - 6.19 Where the Student Behaviour Panel finds that the College Regulations have been breached, the Secretary shall inform the Student Behaviour Panel of any previous breaches of the College Regulations.
-The Respondent and the Tutor for Discipline shall be invited back into the meeting, informed of the outcome, and given the opportunity to make a statement and answer questions regarding the sanctions, if any, to be imposed.
+- 6.17 The Student Behaviour Panel shall consider all the information that has been provided and reach decisions as follows: - a) To dismiss all or part of the case - b) To find that there has been a breach of the College Regulations. - 6.18 Where the Student Behaviour Panel dismisses the case, the Chair shall immediately inform the Respondent.

+6.19 Where the Student Behaviour Panel finds that the College Regulations have been breached, the Secretary shall inform the Student Behaviour Panel of any previous breaches of the College Regulations.
+The Respondent and the Tutor for Discipline shall be invited back into the meeting, informed of the outcome, and given the opportunity to make a statement.
 The Panel may ask questions of the Respondent and the Tutor for Discipline.
 The Respondent shall have the opportunity to make a final statement.